 This is the default overlay mode.
 Using picture in picture mode, you can show the overlay video over any part of the screen.
+This also works for logos.

 - 1. Choose Picture in picture mode from the drop-down box. - 2.
 In the player, move the overlay to where you want it to appear in the frame. - 3.
 To resize the overlay, drag at its corners. - 4.
 Deselecting the Constrain proportions option will allow you to resize the overlay to any proportions, but a drastic change in proportions may make the overlay look distorted.